US science funding was a bipartisan priority. Now it’s a target of federal cuts.

 Beyond cutting spending, the administration hasn’t outlined an overall science strategy.
 Mr. Trump has nominated Michael Kratsios to direct his Office of Science and Technology Policy.
 Mr. Kratsios has no science expertise; he is a technology investor who worked in the first Trump administration.
 He told a Senate hearing that steep cuts to science-agency budgets was a matter for the White House and its budget unit.

-The administration has yet to fill out the top ranks of science agencies, and a broader strategy may emerge once it does, says Anthony Mills, who directs the Center on Technology, Science, and Energy at the American Enterprise Institute, a free-market think tank.
+The administration has yet to fill out the top ranks of science agencies, and a broader strategy may emerge once it does, says Anthony Mills, who directs the Center for Technology, Science, and Energy at the American Enterprise Institute, a free-market think tank.

 In a confirmation hearing last week, Mr. Trump’s nominee to head NIH, Jay Bhattacharya, sketched a vision for the agency that includes both research funding and reforms that he said are needed.
 Pledging that scientists supported by NIH will “have the resources they need,” he said his priorities would include fighting chronic disease, regulating research that might unintentionally cause a pandemic, and improving reliability to address a decline in public trust in science.